variantstudios/wisdomwaysacupuncture.com/_posts/2018-01-01-classical-chinese-medicine-what-it-is-why-it-matters-and-why-im-moving-towards-it-in-my-practice.md

 It is so much incredibly bigger than me, as is the wisdom of the human body; and and it makes me understand why devotees of Classical Medicine bring such reverence to the study and the lineage of teachers who came before them.

-I am just starting out on my Classical Medicine journey, but it’s a journey I don’t see ending any time soon.&nbsp; I hope I can continue to benefit all my patients with my studies.
+I am just starting out on my Classical Medicine journey, but it’s a journey I don’t see ending any time soon.
+I hope I can continue to benefit all my patients with my studies.

 [Schedule an Appointment](/make-an-appointment/){: .call-to-action}
 {: .align-to-center}